Experimental jurisprudence: General concept of law

 A narrower X-Jur research agenda concerns topics in 'general' jurisprudence, namely, the questions of the nature of law itself and of the application or interpretation of rules in general.
-This research has reported that, in contrast to traditional accounts of legal meaning, which reduce it to a single dimension, either the rule maker’s intention or the rule’s text, a range of factors are intuitively at work in the application of rules.
+This research has reported that, in contrast to traditional accounts of legal meaning, which reduce it to a single dimension, either the rule maker's intention or the rule's text, a range of factors are intuitively at work in the application of rules.
 Indeed, recent studies suggest that, in line with moralistic accounts of legal interpretation, rule violation judgments may sometimes be influenced by moral appraisals.

 The question of whether morality is a prerequisite of legal validity has also attracted empirical scrutiny, with studies exploring both whether the folk concept of law includes Lon Fuller's principles of procedural morality and/or substantive moral principles, such as basic gender and racial equality.
 Such scholarship suggests that the satisfaction of procedural moral principles is not intuitively critical to legal validity, at least when considering specific statutes.
-In contrast, consistently with natural law theory, these studies indicate that a statute’s substantive morality is intuitively intrinsic to its existence as law.
+In contrast, consistently with natural law theory, these studies indicate that a statute's substantive morality is intuitively intrinsic to its existence as law.

-Together, these lines of research have challenged the consistency with ordinary language of legal positivism, the view that the law’s representation of moral values is ultimately just a matter of political circumstance.
+Together, these lines of research have challenged the consistency with ordinary language of legal positivism, the view that the law's representation of moral values is ultimately just a matter of political circumstance.

+Methodology

+Experimental jurisprudence uses a variety of empirical tools, including: